Quilting Tools Include Tobacco for Pouncing

-The importance of a 1/4-inch plate and foot can't be emphasized strongly enough.
+The importance of a quarter-inch plate and foot can't be emphasized strongly enough.

 The quality of any quilt is based on consistent and accurate seams.
-This is a skill you will develop at Beginner Quilting.
+This is a skill you will develop at the beginner quilting level.
 The pieces simply will not go together accurately until you master the right size seam!

 For now it is sufficient to say that your skill at making accurate seam allowances is absolutely necessary.

-The 1/4-inch quilting foot and a well marked plate will prove to be a good quilting tool investment if your sewing machine does not have both.
+The quarter-inch quilting foot and a well marked plate will prove to be a good quilting tool investment if your sewing machine does not have both.

 Quilters today go at break neck speed.
-Thanks to the many fine quilting tools plus all the technology offered within the last decade.
+Thanks to the many fine quilting tools and quilting supplies and all the new technology offered within the last decade.

 An electronic motor and stitch regulator gives you stitch accuracy.
 They run cool to the touch which is comforting when running it for a period of time.

-But a home quilting machine in good working order is a necessity when it comes to quilting.
+But a home quilting machine in good working order is a necessity when it comes to quilting tools.

 Today's Machines are retrofitted with a quarter inch presser foot that makes piecing almost fool proof.